Websites are valuable tools for sharing information about Carolina and engaging with the University community.

 When using Web Carolina Blue, text must be 24 px (or 19 px and bold) to meet WCAG color contrast requirements.
 For smaller text, use Hyperlink Blue or a darker color on a light background.
 Use the WebAIM Color Contrast Checker to test the color contrast of other color combinations.

-Use Hyperlink Blue for all links on your website.
+Use Hyperlink Blue on a white background for links on your website.
+If using a different background color, check the contrast and adjust your hyperlink color.
 Links need additional contrast considerations because they must stand out from both the background and the surrounding text.
 Links default to this color on sites using the Heelium theme.
 See WebAIM’s Link Contrast Checker for more guidance.

 For more information on the usage of University colors, please see the guidelines and resources on the Color Palette page.

 All interactive elements, like links, buttons, or form fields, need to be accessible by the keyboard.
 If an interactive element isn’t accessible or if you can’t tell where you are on the page, there are accessibility issues on your website.

 To test for this, open your website and use the tab key to navigate on a page.
 You should be able to tell where you are using the focus indicator.
 You should also be able to access all interactive elements in a logical order.

 Removing time-based elements on your website improves accessibility for all users.
 Image and news carousels create accessibility barriers for users with mobility issues.
 They can also be distracting to users if they play or update automatically.
 Time limits on forms or other elements can also create barriers when users have to make choices or fill out a form.

 Like alternative text on images, captions provide a text alternative for video content.
 Transcripts provide the same for audio-only content like a podcast.
 Automatic captions, like the ones on YouTube videos, are never accurate.
 If you work with video or audio content, consider attending the Digital Accessibility Office’s Captioning training to learn more.